MySQL CDC Source (Debezium) Connector for Confluent Cloud¶

 .
 Consider setting this totrue

-to skip the event or issue a warning, respectively. - Inconsistent schema handling mode: Specify how the connector reacts to binlog events that belong to a table missing from the internal schema representation.
-Defaults to
+Inconsistent schema handling mode: Specify how the connector should react to binlog events that belong to a table missing from internal schema representation.

 false